braaAwni/Macato/README.md

 ### User story  📜📋

 >As a chef
-* I want to sign up or log in.
+* I want to signup or login.
 * I want to see home page and dashbord.
 * I want to see my profile and edit detailes and update data.
 * I want to see incoming ordres.